yash-kapila/k8s-practice/README.md

 ```
 # The identifier Backend is internal to nginx, and used to name this specific upstream
 upstream Backend {
-    # nodejs-backend-service is the internal DNS name used by the backend Service inside Kubernetes
+    # php-backend-service is the internal DNS name used by the backend Service inside Kubernetes
-    server nodejs-backend-service;
+    server php-backend-service;
 }

 server {